anthonyjclark/adabot/README.md

 I went through the following [tutorials on the wiki](http://wiki.ros.org/ROS/Tutorials).

 I also went through the [URDF tutorials](http://wiki.ros.org/urdf/Tutorials) on the wiki.

+Finally, the [Using a URDF in Gazebo](http://gazebosim.org/tutorials?tut=ros_urdf) was also quite useful.

 ## Creating Robot Model